Getting Started with Facebook for Your Business

 Need ideas to generate leads from your website?

 Brands have increasing levels of responsibility for user-generated content posted on their walls or in comments.
-You’ll want to proactively think through your stance on inappropriate content on your Facebook page, and your best practice would be to make this stance publicly available.
-This lets your community know what you will and will not allow, lessens the chance of a surprise, and builds a sense of safety and sets expectations.
+You’ll want to proactively think through your stance on inappropriate content on your Facebook page, your best practice would be to make this stance publicly available.
+This lets your community know what you will and will not allow, lessens the chance of a surprise, builds a sense of safety, and sets expectations.

 Facebook is an open and public space, so you can’t control everything people say: